Knee Disorders Richmond VA

 Click on a disorder to get more information.

-The anterior cruciate ligament (ACL) is probably the most commonly injured ligament of the knee.
+The anterior cruciate ligament (ACL) is probably the most commonly injured ligament in the knee.
 In most cases, the ligament is injured by people participating in athletic activity.
 As sports have become an increasingly important part of day-to-day life over the past few decades, the number of ACL injuries has steadily increased.
 This injury has received a great deal of attention from orthopedic surgeons over the past 15 years, and very successful operations to reconstruct the torn ACL have been invented.

 When the anterior cruciate ligament (ACL) in the knee is torn or injured, surgery may be needed to replace it.
 There are many different ways to do this operation.
 One is to take a piece of the hamstring tendon from behind the knee and use it in place of the torn ligament.
 When arranged into three or four strips, the hamstring graft has nearly the same strength as other available grafts used to reconstruct the ACL.